DHTMLX/docs-suite/docs/grid/features.md

 ## How to customize Grid and its cells

-In this section you can learn how to configure the style of Grid and its cells
+In this section you can learn how to configure the style of Grid and its cells.

 | Topic                                                                            | Description                                                                                                                                                              |
 | -------------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------------ |